bgallag6/SolarProject/README.md

 1. Data is downloaded from the VSO for the desired region.
    - so far we have been working with either six or twelve-hour timespans, at 12 or 24-second cadence depending on what is available per particular wavelength.
+   - the wavelengths we have investigated are: 171A, 193A, 211A, 304A, 1600A

-2. The .fits files are first read into python.
+2. The .FITS files are first read into python.
 The desired region is then specified and extracted from each file, put into a datacube, and the datacube is then de-rotated.
 (The region's dimensions must take into account the trimming effect of the de-rotation.)
+   - the updated version of this step involves splitting the cube into slices and derotating each separately, so that the correct derotation shifts are applied to each slice, and then merging the slices back into the full region

-3. The image data is extracted from the cube and normalized by dividing through by the exposure time of each image.
-The time-range of the dataset is also extracted, and both are saved in an HDF5 file.
+3. The image data is extracted from the cube and normalized by the exposure time of each image.
+The time-range of the dataset is also extracted.

 4. The intensity value for each pixel is extracted, and the timeseries is split into two-hour segments.
-Each of these segments are processed through the Fast Fourier Transform, and then are averaged together to reduce the noise of the spectra.
+For each of these segments the Fast Fourier Transform is computed.
+The resulting power spectra are averaged together to reduce the noise level.

-5. To further reduce the noise and allow for a better fit, the region is then looped through by 3x3 pixel box.
-The nine spectra in each are geometrically averaged and the result is assigned to the central pixel in the box.
+5. To further reduce the noise and allow for more efficient fitting, the region is then looped through by 3x3 pixel box.
+The nine spectra in each are averaged and the result is assigned to the central pixel in the box.

-6. Each pixel's spectra is then fit to two models: the first made from a power-law-with-tail, and the second including an additional Gaussian component.
+6. Each pixel's spectra is then fit to two models: the first a power law with tail, the second including an additional Gaussian component.

-7. The six parameters from the combined model are extracted from the fits, as well as the chi-squared statistic.
-In addition, the combined model fit and the averaged spectra are saved - to check in case of any errors.
+7. The six parameters from the combined model are extracted from the fits.
+The f-statistic is calculated from the f-test of two models and their respective degrees of freedom.

-8. For each parameter, a heatmap is generated over the full region.
+8. For each parameter, a heatmap is generated for the full region.

+9. A signicance test is applied to the Gaussian component parameters, masking the pixels whose p-value is above a designated threshold.
+This step 'filters' the pixels whose spectra do not contain a 'significant' Gaussian component.

 ***